GuruprasadaShridharHegde/SQL/README.md

 - **Finding nth Highest Value**: Techniques like `LIMIT`, `OFFSET`, `DENSE_RANK()`, and `ROW_NUMBER()` to retrieve ranked values from a dataset.

+### SQL Constraints:

+SQL constraints are used to specify rules for the data in a table.
+Constraints are used to limit the type of data that can go into a table.
+This ensures the accuracy and reliability of the data in the table.

+- The following constraints are commonly used in SQL:

+- NOT NULL - Ensures that a column cannot have a NULL value
+- UNIQUE - Ensures that all values in a column are different
+- PRIMARY KEY - A combination of a NOT NULL and UNIQUE.
+Uniquely identifies each row in a table
+- FOREIGN KEY - Prevents actions that would destroy links between tables
+- CHECK - Ensures that the values in a column satisfies a specific condition
+- DEFAULT - Sets a default value for a column if no value is specified
+- CREATE INDEX - Used to create and retrieve data from the database very quickly

+Example:
+- CREATE TABLE employees (
+    emp_id INT PRIMARY KEY,             -- Ensures unique and non-null values name VARCHAR(100) NOT NULL,          -- Ensures the name column cannot have NULL values email VARCHAR(255) UNIQUE,           -- Ensures email values are unique age INT CHECK (age >= 18),           -- Ensures age is at least 18 department VARCHAR(50) DEFAULT 'IT', -- Sets 'IT' as the default value if not provided manager_id INT,
+    FOREIGN KEY (manager_id) REFERENCES employees(emp_id)  -- Ensures valid references to emp_id
+);

 ## Query Optimization tips

 1. Use Indexes for search or create index for commonly used column in WHERE conditions,